 For situations involving chemical spills, hazardous materials, confined spaces, or criminal activity, EH practitioners and public health workers, unless specifically trained to respond to the type of incident observed, should refer the situation to a local fire department Hazardous Materials (Haz Mat) team, law enforcement officials, or the regional Wisconsin Department of Natural Resources (DNR) Chemical Spill Coordinator.

-If you have any questions, e-mail Ryan Wozniak at email@example.com
+If you have any questions about the information on this page, email Ryan Wozniak at email@example.com.